 Complex number calculator with steps

-This calculator do basic arithmetic on complex numbers and evaluate expressions in set of complex numbers.
-As imaginary unit use i or j (in electrotechnics) which satisfies basic equation i2 = −1 or j2 = −1.
-Calculator provides also conversion of complex number into goniometric exponential or polar coordinates.
+This calculator does basic arithmetic on complex numbers and evaluates expressions in the set of complex numbers.
+As imaginary unit use i or j (in electrical engineering) which satisfies basic equation i2 = −1 or j2 = −1.
+The calculator provides also a conversion of complex number into goniometric exponential or polar coordinates.
 Enter expression with complex numbers like 5*(1+i)(-2-5i)^2

 Complex numbers in the phasor or versor form (polar form, polar coordinates r, θ) may be written as rLθ where r is amplitude/radius and θ is initial phase/angle in degrees for example 5L65.

 Example of multiplication of two imaginary numbers in the phasor/polar/versor form: 10L45 * 3L90.

 Why next complex numbers calculator when we have WolframAlpha?
 Because Wolfram tool is slow and some features such as step by step are charged premium service.